Login to Complete an Application or to Access Reviewing Panel

 - Two letters of recommendation

-- One additional supplemental item which highlights the nominee's efforts and achievements
+- Optional - one additional supplemental item which highlights the nominee's efforts and achievements

 - Nominator may only nominate using this official nomination form.

 - Applicants must have or create an NRPA login account to complete an application.